v-research/edu/cybersecurity_2023/README.md

 For more fun, please have a look at the [PostgresSQL documentation](https://www.postgresql.org/docs/12/auth-pg-hba-conf.html) (I link you a random page, but you can click your way to the table of content).

-### Authentication: "I'm not the A of the CIA-triad"
+### Authentication and Authorization: "We are not the A of the CIA-triad"
 We used two important terms in this lesson: *trust* and *authentication*.
 Trust is a basic notion in security.
 It is always there when you talk about security because you have to trust someone or something.
 If I tell you I'm Marco you can trust me, you can ask my mom and trust her, you can check my ID and trust our nation, you can test my DNA and that of my parents and trust a random lab, etc.